wechuli/c-sharp-playground/data-structures-algos/notes.md

 Similar to `SortedDictionary<K,T>`, the basic operations in `SortedSet<T>` are executed with logarithmic complexity O(log(N)), which is the same in the average and worst case.

 As an example of using a `SortedSet<T>` we can point out the task of finding all the different words in a given text file and printing them alphabetically ordered.

+### External Libraries with .NET Collections
+- Power Collections for .NET
+- C5 Collections for .NET